pymeasure/pyleco/README.md

 * The `directors` subpackage contains Directors, which facilitate controlling actors or management utilities.
   * For example the `CoordinatorDirector` has a method for getting Coordinators and Components connected to a Coordinator.
   * The `TransparentDirector` reads / writes all messages to the remote actor, such that you use the director's `device` as if it were the instrument itself.

+### PyLECO extras

+The [pyleco-extras](https://github.com/BenediktBurger/pyleco-extras) package contains additional modules.
+Among them are GUIs controlling the `DataLogger` and the `Starter`.